Most interesting landmarks of Solomon Islands

 - Poha Cave (Vatuluma Cave) – near Honiara, Guadalcanal.
 Important archaeological monument – cave with ancient rock art.
 In excavations found artifacts left by people who lived here 1,300 – 1,000 BC.

-Described wonders of Solomon Islands
+Described landmarks of Solomon Islands

 Solomon Islands belong to comparatively little known and little explored countries of the world.
 Biological, archaeological and geological research still provides new exciting information about these islands and many more discoveries are expected in future.